• Skip to primary navigation

 The main function of the Home button is to “reset” your view to a specific screen, the Home screen.

-You can tap the Home button to return to the Galaxy S22 home screen immediately from any apps or any screens.
+You can tap the Home button to return to the Galaxy S22 home screen immediately from any app or any screen (e.g. quick settings panel).
 If you are already on one of the Galaxy S22 Home screen panels/pages, then tapping the Home button would bring you to the Home panel of the home screen.

 Tapping the Home button does NOT close the app you are using.
 Instead, the app is pushed to the background.
 The behaviour of apps in the background depends on the developer’s implementation.